HOPARKSUNG/linux-foundation-coupon/README.md

 Use code **DCUBE30** at [Kubestronaut to Golden Kubestronaut Upgrade Bundle](https://trainingportal.linuxfoundation.org/collections/kubestronaut-to-golden-kubestronaut-upgrade-bundle) to get 30% discount on the bundle.

+## FinOps Certification Discount [Limited Offer]

+If you looking for Linux Foudnation FinOps certificatication, make use of the following coupon.

+> [!IMPORTANT]
+>**Coupon:** Use code **COMTECHIES_20** at [learn.finops.org](https://learn.finops.org/)

+You can use this coupon for the following certification.

+- FinOps Certified Practitioner
+- FinOps Certified Engineer
+- FinOps Certified FOCUS Analyst
+- FinOps Certified: FinOps for AI

 ## Up to 35% OFF Linux Foundation Site-Wide Discount

 Get a 20% discount on all the Linux Foundation certifications, training, Skillcreds, and IT Professional programs